 The ROUND OF 32 is also done.

 The QUARTERFINALS have ended.

-The SEMIFINALS are happening now!
+The SEMIFINALS are complete.

 Don't know what I'm talking about?
 Need a refresher?
 Read on!

 The contest itself is split into two phases: the AUDITIONS phase and the TOURNAMENT phase.
 Each phase has its own separate rules, so make sure you read them all, because - plot twist - some things which are banned in one phase are totally okay in the other!
 Keep in mind that you're allowed to enter either solo or with a partner.

 - You are allowed to post a track that you've made from scratch, or a track that you've made in the past.

 - The audition track may be a cover/arrangement, but unless you're entering as a team, the track cannot be a collaborative effort.

 - If you posted your audition track but change your mind and wish to change it, state CLEARLY in the thread.

 - If you're entering as a team of two, your audition can be a collaborative effort between you and your collab partner, or a track made by either one of you individually.